 In ONTARIO a motorcycle license is required for all scooters, mopeds and motorcycles regardless of engine size.
 Insurance is also required (much cheaper than auto or other larger displacement motorcycles).
 Motorcycles (all types including scooters and mopeds) are divide into two classes based on engine size as follows:

-LSM Class = 50cc or less Can only travel on roadways with a posted speed limit of 80km/h or less (49/50cc scooters are issued a green Ontario license plate, 49/50cc mopeds are issued a red Ontario license plate.)
+LSM Class = 50cc or less & the New Vespa Elettrica can only travel on roadways with a posted speed limit of 80km/h or less (49/50cc scooters are issued a green Ontario license plate, 49/50cc mopeds with pedals. are issued a red Ontario license plate.)

 M Class = 51cc and up Can travel on any roadway or highway providing it can maintain 100km/h (250cc or greater is ideal for highway use.
 51cc and greater are issued a white Ontario motorcycle plate.)